bcko/Ud-FS-LinuxServerConfig-LightSail/README.md

 ```

 ### Configure the Uncomplicated Firewall (UFW) to only allow incoming connections for SSH (port 2200), HTTP (port 80), and NTP (port 123).
+- Warning: When changing the SSH port, make sure that the firewall is open for port 2200 first,
+- so that you don't lock yourself out of the server.
+- When you change the SSH port, the Lightsail instance will no longer be accessible through the web app 'Connect using SSH' button.
+The button assumes the default port is being used.
 ```bash
 sudo ufw status                 # check ufw status sudo ufw default deny incoming  # initially block all incoming requests